One can't plan the future, but one can at least prepare for it. Next year, there will be a new president and a new push for patent reform.

 Do differentiate between fields of technology.
 The one-system-fits-all approach is clearly not working.
 There's a fundamental difference in economic terms between an industry like pharmaceutics and the ICT industry in terms of what level of investment goes into a single patent, and in terms of how many patents a single product may be alleged to infringe.
 It isn't radical to say that the patent system causes more problems than it solves in a field of incremental innovation.
-Mr. Trump mentioned that he had Muslim friends who are great people, nevertheless he wants to put a complete halt to Muslim immigration because of what he believes the impact would be on balance.
-Similarly, there are ICT companies who benefit from patents, but what's really in the public interest when you look at most of those patnets?
+There are ICT companies who benefit from patents, but what's really in the public interest when you look at most of those patnets?
 How good is the average patent granted out there, if even most of the patents large companies pick from their portfolios for litigation purposes are, on average, very questionable?
 Over all these years I haven't seen even one ICT patent that I thought justified a 20-year monopoly.
 The one I liked best in some ways, Apple's rubber-banding patent, is more psychological than technological.

 Meritocracy.
 Stress the injustice that legitimate innovators suffer.
 They write their programs independently and then get sued over patents they have no way of even researching (because of patent inflation).
 Needless to say, the patents they get sued over are often invalid, and even to the extent they're valid, they're either not infringed or the infringement is usually insignificant in technical terms.
 The biggest problem when discussing economic policy with conservative politicians is often that they confuse conservatism for the law of the financially strong.
 Rush Limbaugh has repeatedly explained that companies seek to form an alliance with the government instead of outcompeting their rivals in the marketplace, but only a market-oriented approach is true conservatism--the former has more to do with cronyism.
 Mr. Limbaugh has said it very clearly: it's not conservative to just let big corporations buy the government.
 Traditional Republican politicians often failed to understand that.
 Companies shouldn't be able to tax smaller competitors with large patent portfolios that wouldn't actually hold water in court if asserted against large rivals.
 These issues must be raised, loud and clear.
 Mr. Trump is not going to be beholden to any large company, and if he wins, that will also make it harder for other politicians to advance any corporate agenda against the public interest.